 All students must file an application for graduation by the announced campus deadline during the student's last semester (students are encouraged to submit earlier if possible).
 This application and the program of study must be filed by the announced deadline in order to obtain the degree.

 Students may petition to transfer up to 6 hours of graduate credit into their program.
 Coursework must be from an accredited institution, with a grade of B or better, and appropriate to the student's program.
 Also, the coursework must have been taken within seven years of completion of all requirements for the Bloch School degree.
 Credit must not be more than seven years old at the time of graduation.
 Evaluation of transfer credit is done by faculty and requires documentation provided by the student.

 Course Repeat Policy

-Whenever students repeat a graduate-credit course, they must submit a course repeat form to the Bloch School Student Services Office or the MBA Programs Office no later than the fourth week of the term.
+Whenever students repeat a graduate-credit course, they must submit a course repeat form to the Graduate Programs Office no later than the fourth week of the term.
 Students seeking graduate degrees are limited to repeating no more than 20 percent of the credits applicable toward a graduate degree.
 If approved by the school or department or Interdisciplinary Ph.D. supervisory committee, students may repeat a course once to improve their GPA or satisfy the program requirements.
 The second grade received will be used to calculate the GPA that will be used in satisfying degree requirements.

 Students are limited to no more than six hours of independent study/internship and no more than three hours of any one practicum, including the small business practicum.
 For the M.P.A. program, students are limited to a total of six hours, of which three credit hours can be an internship.
-Interested students should consult with their advisor or staff in the Bloch School Student Services Office.
+Interested students should consult with their advisor or staff in the Graduate Programs Office.